DCDelver/Thesis-DCDelver-Appendix-B/README.txt

 -aggregate_results: this file allows for aggregating the results of the files in a folder.
 When it is used to aggregate the result folders, it would replicate the already existing aggregated_data files.
 Be aware that this may take a while.

 To aggregate results, the aggregate_results file can be run.
-For each output csv that it finds in the designated folder, it will create a new entry in an aggregated_data csv.
+For each output csv that it finds in the designated folder this will create a new entry in an aggregated_data csv.

 DATA FOR VALIDATION AND SCENARIO RUNS
 The data that was obtained from the validation runs for my thesis are stored in the results_csv_validation folder.